Our programs transform the spaces where children learn, inspiring them to take charge of their health

 – Dr. Kimberly Anderson, Principal of Excel Academy

 HealthMPowers offers virtual training and resources for conducting the FitnessGram assessment and using the results to inform strategies and programming to improve student’s overall health and fitness.
 Grade specific fitness portfolios are available to engage youth as leaders on their journey to lifelong fitness by assessing current fitness levels, setting goals, and developing individual plans for improvement

 Student Health Advocate (SHA) Program:

-Youth are highly motivated by fellow peers who inspire them to implement healthy changes in their lives.
-Our Student Health Advocate Program trains students to become leaders in community health and fitness.
-These students host events, direct messaging, and help challenge their peers to lead healthier lifestyles.
-We believe students have the power to shift the culture of their communities, and our Student Health Advocate Program champions these voices in order to effect positive change.
+Our Student Health Advocate Program provides students the platform to be heard by centering and elevating their opinions, attitudes, experiences, and knowledge to actively engage them as solution-minded experts.
+Student Health Advocates host events, plant gardens, implement food pantries and create other sustainable nutrition and physical activity outcomes at their schools.
+We believe students have the power to shift the culture of their communities, and our Student Health Advocate Program champions these voices to effect positive change.
 This peer-to-peer work increases students’ knowledge, motivates them to adopt healthier habits, and strengthens their social, psychological, and emotional health.